camerahacks/lightroom-database/README.md

 # Lightroom Unofficial Database Table Catalog

+More information @ [{DPHacks}](https://dphacks.com/how-to-canon-camera-control-api-ccapi/) website - a website for everything camera hack related

 This is a work in progress to document Adobe Lightroom's SQLite database structure.

 ## Overall Structure